leftlogic/ffconf/src/articles/2025-sessions-2.md

 Then to close the first half of our day last year, Kimberley Cook, director and trustee of Codebar, talked about the experience of building a community and the mistakes and learnings she experienced along to way to Codebar becoming 27,000 strong community. [watch Kimberley's talk](https://youtu.be/iyG2kVZi3t4)

 That's it for this week.
-Next Monday (or… Tuesday): Amy Hupe on meaning and Mike Street on critical thinking.
+Next Monday (or… Tuesday): Amy Hupe on meaning and Mike Hall on critical thinking.